 This common pattern, by the way, probably inspired “brang” and “flang” as illegitimate past tenses of “bring” and “fling.”

-And it probably also brought about “snuck,” the much-reviled past tense of “sneak,” which dictionaries now accept as standard English and which I’ve written about before on the blog.
+And it probably also brought about “snuck,” the much-reviled past tense of “sneak,” which dictionaries now accept as standard English and which we’ve written about before on the blog.

-To recap, these days it’s no crime to say “the boat sunk” or – depending on which dictionary you read – “my jeans shrunk.”
+To recap, these days it’s no crime (at least in American English) to say “the boat sunk in a storm” or “my jeans shrunk in the dryer.”

-But the grammar police will still nab you for using a past participle instead of the simple past when that’s inappropriate, as in “The bell rung” or “I drunk the milk” or “She sung off key.”
+But the grammar police will still fine you for using a past participle when the simple past tense is appropriate, as in “The bell rung” or “I drunk the milk” or “She sung off key.”